Climate of Florida: Averages

 Statewide, the highest rainfall amounts occur during the summer months.
 In northern Florida, there is a weak winter secondary maximum while statewide the driest months of the year are during the spring.
 During El Niño, Florida sees greater rainfall between November and March.
 Due to the lack of the secondary maximum across the peninsula, a distinct dry season is seen in the averages from winter through spring.
-This dry season provokes brush fires annually as temperatures rise during the late spring, before they fade during early June as the rainy season gets underway.
+This dry season provokes brush fires annually as temperatures rise in late spring, before they fade in early June as the rainy season gets underway.